CreativePenguin/newbie-ed-2018/README.md

 [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Git gives you access to all the git commands, thereby letting you add files to our github repository

-[Install Labview](https://wpilib.screenstepslive.com/s/currentCS/m/labview/l/145005-installing-labview-for-frc-2018-labview-only) Labview is a type of coding language that can also be used to program the robot *Needs to be updated*
+[Install Labview](https://wpilib.screenstepslive.com/s/currentCS/m/labview/l/145005-installing-labview-for-frc-2018-labview-only) Labview is a type of coding language that can also be used to program the robot *Needs to be updated for 2019*

 ## Table Of Contents
 >This will be updated with links as we get further into the unit